Science Inspires Art at the Observatory

 3 May, 2013

 The Summer Public Observing schedule has been posted.
-No reservations are required; all tours start in ASE 2016 on the ground floor of the new Arts & Science Extension.
+No reservations are required; all tours start in ASE 2026, the new lecture theatre on the ground floor of the new Arts & Science Extension.

 Please check the Public Tours page for times and dates.